ito-org/STRICT/README.md

 - Does a (weighted) intersection method exist which hides the elements of the intersection from a malicious attacker?
 - Which potential malicious user behavior did we miss?
-- Can we achieve robustness against colluding clients? (e.g. linkage attacks that use location data obtained by stalking Bluetooth emitters)
+- Can we achieve robustness against colluding clients, for example neighbors or coworkers?
+Linkage attacks that use location data obtained by stalking Bluetooth emitters are possible.
 - Do we need rate limiting to prevent spam on the DB?
 Can we reduce false positives from forged submissions further this way?
-  * Only accept as many PIDs as someone could have generated while being infectious, probably only possible when an authorization by the health system or similar party  is implemented.
+  * Only accept as many PIDs as someone could have generated while being infectious.
+This is probably only possible if an authorization by the health system or a similar party is implemented.
 - Do we gain anything from anonymous submission of PIDs? (all at once, subsets, individual PIDs per circuit or on a mixnet)
   * Solution to the question before would be made ineffective.
 - Further analysis of privacy leakage from plaintext DB
-- BLE has a range of up to 10 Meters, can we get useful distance information and log it for each PID of a contact?
+- BLE has a range of up to 10 meters.
+Can we get useful distance information and log it for each PID of a contact?
   * Yes, if the transmit power and antenna impedance are known.
-Our sources say its possible to send messages up to 400m and most of the times up to 50m [citation needed].
-However we have information that the values received by bluetooth ranging vary a lot based on indoors/outdoors and the amount of water(aka human body) between sender and receiver. further tests required.
+Our sources say its possible to send messages up to 10m indoors, or more if there are no obstructions.
+Outdoors signals can travel up to 50m and in rare cases even farther [citation needed].
+However we have information that the values received via Bluetooth ranging vary a lot based on indoors/outdoors and the amount of water between sender and receiver, e.g. in the human body.
+Further tests are necessary.
 - How long should the PID be?
 - What type and size of regions should be used?
 For example, would GPS coordinates with 0 or 1 digit precision be sufficient for obscuring users' location?